 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's imperative that your solar installer has the proper licensing.
-This helps ensure that the work is done properly using current best installation practices.
-South Carolina regulations differentiate between mechanical and general contractors for solar energy work.
-Licensed mechanical contractors can install or repair any solar PV system rated for between 50 and 600 volts if they have an electrical Certificate of Authorization.
-If a company installs solar thermal systems, they need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.
+Make sure you hire a licensed solar installer.
+This helps ensure that the work is done properly using the most up-to-date installation methods.
+South Carolina law draws a difference between mechanical and general contractors for solar energy work.
+A licensed mechanical contractor can install or repair any solar PV system rated for between 50 and 600 volts if they have an electrical Certificate of Authorization.
+Solar thermal installers need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.

-Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers on local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
-Use caution with companies that have barely any reviews or mostly negative ones.
+Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with installers that have hardly any reviews or mostly negative ones.

 Incentive Amount: